padrinobook/padrinobook/02-job-vacancy-application.md

 We will go through each line:

 - `JobVacancy.controller :page` - Define the namespace *page* for our JobVacancy application.
+Typically, the controller name will also be part of the route.
-- `do ... end` - Define a block in ruby.
-A block defines a space for a method without a name (called anonymous functions) which can be used to pass it to a function as an argument.
+- `do ... end` - This expression defines a block in Ruby.
+Think of it as a method without a name, also called anonymous functions, which is passed to another function as an argument.
-- `get :about, :map => '/about'` - The HTTP command *get* starts the declaration of the route followed by the *about* action (in the form of a Ruby *symbol*), and is finally mapped under the explicit URL */about*.
+- `get :about, :map => '/about'` - The HTTP command *get* starts the declaration of the route followed by the *about* action (in the form of a Ruby *symbol*), and is finally mapped to the explicit URL */about*.
 When you start your server with `bundle exec padrino s` and visit the URL `http.//localhost:3000/about`, you can see the rendered output of this request.
-- `render :erb, 'page/about'` - Define the path where the template for rendering should be.
-In our case it is the `app/views/page/about.erb` file.
-Normally the views are placed under *app/views/<controller-name>/<action-name>.<ending>*The `:erb` tells the renderer to look after ERB templates.
-You could also use `:haml` to indicate that you are using this template language.
+- `render :erb, 'page/about'` - This action tells us that we want to render an the *erb* file *page/about*.
+This file is actually located at `app/views/page/about.erb` file.
+Normally the views are placed under *app/views/<controller-name>/<action-name>.<ending>*  Instead of using an ERB templates, you could also use `:haml`, or another template language.
 If you are lazy, you can leave the   option for the rendering option completely out and leave the matching completely for Padrino.

-To get an confused about what routes you have defined for your application just call `padrino rake routes`:
+To see what routes you have defined for your application just call `padrino rake routes`:

 {: lang="bash" }